-This curse is unique to left handed guitarists as while right handed players can more often than not pick and choose from a variety of finishes, we lefties are quite often presented with black as the only option.
-Walk into any small music store and more than likely you will only have a couple of black Strats and perhaps a few budget black Ibanez to select from – who wouldn’t get annoyed by this?
+This opinion is seemingly unique to us left handed guitarists.
+While right handed players can more often than not pick and choose from a variety of finishes, we lefties are quite often presented with black as the only option.
+Walk into any small music store and more than likely you will only have a couple of black Strats and perhaps a few budget black Ibanez models to select from – who wouldn’t get frustrated by this?

 A Reflection On You